Leading With Love

 There’s a school I know well in Reno, Nevada.
 I’ll go ahead and name it, as it, like so many others, deserves to be named.
 Innovations High School in Washoe County.
 There are few schools I’ve come across that lead so hard and furiously with love as Innovations does.
-I know this because I know the school well, but also because I and 200 of my colleagues from across the Big Picture Learning network had the chance to visit there a few weeks ago as part of our annual Leadership Conference.
+I know this because I know the school well, but also because I and 200 of my colleagues from across the Big Picture Learning network had the chance to visit there as part of our annual Leadership Conference.

-Earlier this week the Trump Administration’s Federal Commission on School Safety released its findings and recommendations in response to the Parkland -- and other -- School Shootings.
+In December 2018, the Trump Administration’s Federal Commission on School Safety released its findings and recommendations in response to the Parkland -- and other -- School Shootings.
 In response to these tragedies, the commission heavily recommends (and indeed spends an entire chapter of its 177 page document) a rollback of Obama-era policy initiatives designed to combat racially disproportionate disciplinary policies.
 Sadly, and to be fair, these Obama initiatives have done little to curb discrimination when it comes to the punishment and suspension of minority youth.
 Take a deep dive into ProPublica’s Miseducation dataset to look into these ratios for your own community.
 I guarantee it won’t be pretty.

 This scares me.
 Worse, it hurts!
 In the face of school violence, must we truly shy away from conversations around discrimination?
 Around oppressive and biased practices?
 If so, who are we really?
 As a society?
 As educators?
 How can we act as models for our young people if we don’t have the courage to stand up for our own convictions?
 Must we question the very definition of what it means to be an educator in this day and age?

 Many in our network are touched by violence.
 Some every day.
 To give the commission some credit, they are clear that they are in no position to mandate new practices because – like we at Big Picture Learning – they recognize that each community, each school, and each student is different and likely requires a different approach.